terryds/routeria/README.md

 The converter in this example changes all hypens into spaces in the title argument.
 So, if you go to '/posts/lorem-ipsum-dolor-sit-amet', it will print `<h1>lorem ipsum dolor sit amet</h1>`.
+Notice that the argument 'lorem-ipsum-dolor-sit-amet' has been converted into 'lorem ipsum dolor sit amet' before the callback fires.

 ### Custom route collection